JanJanda/otava/README.md

 ### Validation Principles

 There are three styles of the validation: tables only, descriptors only, and full validation.
 Each style has a corresponding method with comments and descriptions in the manager.
 The validation itself is implemented in many individual classes.
 This ensures great extensibility.
 Each class represent a so-called validation check, and it checks a particular feature of tables and descriptors.
 Some checks do not make sense if other checks fail.
 For this reason, a check can depend on other checks.
 These dependencies create a tree, and the checks in the tree are executed from leaves to the root.
 If more checks depend on one check, the one check appears on more places in the tree, but it is executed only once for effectiveness.
 The manager can print the validations trees for each style of the validation.
 The methods for the validation itself require one parameter with a validation suite.
 A validation suite contains documents and other input for the validation, and it has a convenient builder.
-The validation returns an array of validation results.
+The validation returns a validation report with results.
 Each validation check creates one result.
-The result can be shown in several formats.
+The report can be shown in several formats.
 If a validation cannot be performed, an exception is thrown.
-The exception can also be shown in several formats just like a result.
+The exception can also be shown in several formats just like the report.

 ### Documents